 Numerous recordings bear testimony to the outstanding artistic achievements of this pianist and she has been awarded prizes such as the Caecilia Prize for her Brahms piano sonatas, or the Diapason d´Or for her recordings of works by Liszt.
 Other significant recordings include the Tchaikovsky Piano Concertos with the New York Philharmonic Orchestra under Kurt Masur, the Chopin Piano Concertos with the Czech Philharmonic Orchestra under Vladimir Ashkenazy, and the Shostakovich Piano Concertos with the Saint Paul Chamber Orchestra.

-Leonskaja’s most recent CD recordings appeared on the Berlin based Label eaSonus (www.easonus.com).
-“Paris”, with works by Ravel, Enescu and Debussy, was named the Solo Recording of the Year 2014 by the ICMA Jury.
+Her recording “Paris”, released by eaSonus, with works by Ravel, Enescu and Debussy, was named the Solo Recording of the Year 2014 by the ICMA Jury.
 “Saudade”, an homage to Russian culture with works by Tchaikovsky, Shostakovich and Rachmaninoff, was released in November 2017.
 A complete recording of Franz Schubert’s piano sonatas in two volumes of four CDs each has been available since April 2016 and May 2019 respectively.
 A double-CD with variations and sonatas by Robert Schumann followed in January 2020.
+Since 2021 a new recording relationship has begun with WARNER.
+A Mozart Sonatas Cycle and the Beethoven Concertos nr 3 and 4 have been released already.
+The Schumann and Grieg piano concertos and a recording of the works for piano solo of the 2nd Viennese school will follow.

 In her second homeland, Austria, Elisabeth Leonskaja is an honorary member of the Vienna Konzerthaus.
 In 2006 she was awarded the Austrian Cross of Honor for Science and Art, First Class, for her outstanding service to the culture of the country.
 It is the highest award in Austria.
 In Georgia, she was named Priestess of Art in 2016, this country’s highest artistic honor.
 In 2020 she received the International Classical Music (ICMA) Lifetime Achievement Award.